rvlaak/lhcb-starterkit-2025/README.md

 ## Acknowledgements

 This repository is largely taken from [the 2022 LHCb Starterkit](https://github.com/schmitse/lhcb-starterkit-2022/tree/main) by Sebastian Schmitt.
-Many thanks to Sebastian for giving me permission to use his repository for the 2025 Starterkit!
+Many thanks to Sebastian for giving me permission to use his repository for the 2025 Starterkit and for helping me improve on some of the additions I made to it!

 I extend my gratitude to Jonas Eschle and Iason Krommydas for useful discussion in the preparation of this tutorial and their development of [`zfit`](https://github.com/zfit/zfit).